- Priority - High

 Below is the live state of our servers.
 If you're experiening an issue not reflected in an announcement above or status below, please contact support.

 Pingdom tests connectivity to all of our servers from global monitoring stations every 1 minute meaning there's no doubt about your site's uptime.

 *Server Load: Server load is a measure of the amount of computational work that a computer system performs.
-A general rule of thumb is that a server can safely support a load of 1 per core (processor).
-For example, if you have a quad-core (4 processor) server, a target load should be 4 at most.
-Our servers have at minimum 2 if not 8+ cores and should typically report loads under 2.
+A general rule of thumb is that a server can safely support a load of 1 per core.
+Our servers have a minimum of 6 cores.
+Our newer servers have 16 cores.
 It is possible that load spikes may occur throughout the day as resource-intensive processes run.
 Wikipedia Reference